Robert L. Judson-Torres, PhD, BA

 From 2014-2019, Dr. Judson-Torres headed his research group at the UCSF Helen Diller Family Comprehensive Cancer Center.
 He pioneered the use of CRISPR/Cas9 engineering in primary human melanocytes as a model system for melanoma initiation and focused on identifying the transcriptional programs that precede tumorigenesis.
 In 2019, he joined the faculty of the Department of Dermatology and the Huntsman Cancer Institute of the University of Utah.

-Teaching: Dr. Judson-Torres serves as a mentor for students at all levels of education, from high school through post-doctoral and clinical fellows.
+Teaching: Dr. Judson-Torres serves as a mentor for students at many levels of education, from high school through post-doctoral and clinical fellows and residents.
 In addition to training students in molecular, cell and translational research, he is also particularly interested in career development for graduate students and post-doctoral fellows.
 Dr. Judson-Torres is an avid believer that well-trained scientists should be professionally serving our communities in all aspects of organization, government, planning and education, in addition to academic and industrial research.
-As a student, he co-founded the still-thriving UCSF Student Science Policy group.
-As a Sandler Fellow, he served as a mentor in career planning for UCSF post-docs and graduate students through committees, panels, podcasts, and one-on-one mentorship.
-He hopes to bring a similar focus on career development to his new position as a University of Utah professor.

-Service: Dr. Judson-Torres has served as co-founder and organizer of the UCSF Student Science Policy group.
-He was a member and instructor for the UCSF Career Development and Enrichment Programs, and a board member for the UCSF Graduate Division Alumni Association.
-He has organized two international symposia focused on expanding and standardizing practices in digital holographic cytometry.
+Service: Dr. Judson-Torres has served as a member and instructor for the UCSF Career Development and Enrichment Programs, a board member for the UCSF Graduate Division Alumni Association, and a member of the University of Utah Academic Senate Special Committee focused on updating the policies, rights and benefits of post-doctoral scholars.
+He helps to spearhead the Huntsman Cancer Institute Postdoc Showcase.
+He has organized multiple international symposia focused on expanding and standardizing practices in digital holographic cytometry.
+He serves on the council of the Pan-American Society for Pigment Cell Research.

 |Fellowship||University of California, San Francisco